 Some CPA firms allow me the privilege of performing their internal inspections, peer reviews, or simply to act as a sounding board for new ideas.
 I am a member of the Georgia Society of CPAs’ Peer Review Committee.

 Since 2004, I have been a member of the Association of Certified Fraud Examiners.
 The fraud cases I have worked on range from a few thousand to two million.

 I am a consultant with the Carl Vinson Institute of Government at the University of Georgia.
 I have written course material for the Institute and also teach their local government fraud class.

 I am the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 Additionally, I am a contributing editor to PPC’s Guide to Cash, Tax, and Other Bases of Accounting.

 Click below for a short video about my past and CPA-Scribo.com.

 The information herein is provided to assist you; there is no guarantee that all information is correct; user assumes all risks related to use of the material in this blog.
-User should perform his or her own research to reach final conclusions about all matters.
-Also the views posted in this blog may not represent the views of the CPA firm I work for.
+Users should perform his or her own research to reach final conclusions about all matters.
+Also, the views in this blog may not represent the views of the CPA firm I work for.

 Learn from the CPA Scribo newsletter!